 The biggest special favor Tenaska demands is mandatory 30-year contracts at a rate which guarantees their profits.
 Nearly all Illinois utilities will be forced to participate and rate increases will be passed on to their customers.
 It’s socialism for the company, which gets guaranteed profits, while us taxpayers assume all the financial risk.

 The legislature is being pressured to pass this bill because it will create temporary jobs for a few years while the plant is built.
 After those jobs are long gone, the state will be forced to carry the burden of overpriced, dirty power for the nest 30 years.

 It’s important to remember that an Illinois Commerce Commission study determined that the proposed Taylorville plant would produce some of the most expensive energy on the market, costing even more than current wind power prices.
 Will overpriced power from this plant still make sense 10, 25, or 30 years from now after wind and solar come down even further in cost?

 It’s amazing how far a bad idea can go when it’s being pushed by every other lobbyist in town.
 Burdening the next generation with a 30-year mistake would rank as one of the legislature’s most short sighted failures.

 Where will CO2 from the proposed Taylorville coal plant really go?

 I decided to check out Occupy Chicago on October 21 while I was in town.
 They didn’t have an encampment site yet but around 200 were lined up along the sidewalk in the financial district.
-I heard the drumming from . . . → Read More: Visiting Occupy Chicago
+I heard . . . → Read More: Visiting Occupy Chicago